ExpressGateway/express-gateway/README.md

 The above will match only if the exact request path is "/foo/bar" and the request is *not* a POST or HEAD.

-### Processors
+### Policies

-Several processors are available.
-Please note that the order of processors is important.
+Several policies are available.
+Please note that the order of policies is important.

 #### Throttling